Mithqal Al-Fayez: King Farouk I of Egypt

 The Alawiyya dynasty of Egypt and the Al-Fayez have long-standing cordial relationships going as far back as Mithqal's grandfather, Fendi, sending his son Sattam with gifts of rare horse breeds to Ismail Pasha in the 1840s.
 This relationship continued with Mithqal and Farouk I's friendship.
 Mithqal was a guest at Farouk's wedding and would regularly frequent the Abdeen Palace.

 Notable Regional Sheikhs and dignitaries

 Some of Mithqal's political and tribal allies in central Jordan were his father-in-law, Saeed Pasha Kheir, his Ka'abnah counterpart Sheikh Haditha Al-Khraisha, the Hadid tribe Sheikhs Shaher and Minwer Al-Hadid.
 Mithqal also mended relations with Sheikh Fawaz Barakat Al-Zoubi of Al-Ramtha in Northern Jordan.

 Of Jordan's merchants and businessmen, Mithqal was a focal point of agriculture in the region and had the support of his friend and trusted financier Abdul Hameed Shoman.
-He also would enjoyed great business and cordial relationships with Sabri Tabbaa and Ra'ouf Abujaber.
+He also would enjoyed great business and cordial relationships with Mohammad Sabri Tabbaa and Ra'ouf Abujaber.

 In Palestine Mithqal was a household name and would feature frequently in headlines of the Jaffa-based newspaper Falastin.
 He was supported and had strong political relationships with both Musa Kadhim Al-Husseini and Hajj Amin Al-Husseini.